actoron/jadex/docs/android/android.md

 ### Use the Jadex Platform in a service

-If you need to create a more complex application, which should perform background tasks or should at least keep a jadex platform running in background, you should use the jadex platform in an [android service](http://developer.android.com/guide/components/services.html) .
+If you need to create a more complex application, which should perform background tasks or should at least keep a jadex platform running in background, you should use the jadex platform in an [Android service](http://developer.android.com/guide/components/services.html) .

 The Jadex-Android-Example-Project shows how to use this method in the *jadex.android.exampleproject.extended* package.